Masjid Sultan Suleiman: Royal Mosque of Klang

 ArchitectLeofric Kesteven

-Main StructureOctagonal prayer hall with layered domes
+Main StructureOctagonal prayer hall with domes

-Capacity1,000 worshippers
+Capacity~1,000 worshippers

 FacilitiesSpacious prayer hall, van jenazah, large parking